New rigidity theorem of Einstein manifolds and curvature operator of the second kind: -dimensional Einstein manifolds

+Here the sign for $\frac{{3s}}{{2n(n - 1)}}{\left| W \right|^2}$ is given as `$+$' in \cite[(4.9)]{DF}, but it should be corrected to `$-$'.
+Following the approach of \cite{DF}, we present the corrected formula as follows:

-We use the above Bochner formula, and the same methods as the proof of Theorem A, then take $n=4,k=1,2$ and $n=5,k=1,2,3$.
-When $k=1$, we get $n=4$,$\theta=\frac{17}{7}$ and $n=5,\theta=\frac{47}{18}$, which is bigger than $\frac{2(n-1)}{n+2}$.
-So we can not use Theorem 1.8 of \cite{Li5}.
-However, from the proof of Theorem A, if $M$ is not a spherical space form, the eigenvalues of the curvature operator of second kind are
+We use the above Bochner formula, and the same methods as the proof of Theorem A, then take $n=4,5$ and $k=1$.
+We get $n=4$, $\theta=\frac{1}{7}$ and $n=5,\theta=\frac{4}{9}$.
+The remainder of the argument is analogous to that in Theorem~\ref{thm:main-theorem-1}, which completes the proof of Theorem~\ref{thm:main-theorem-2}. \end{proof} \begin{proof}[\textbf{Proof of Theorem~\ref{thm:main-theorem-3}}] The argument follows the same pattern as in Theorem ~\ref{thm:main-theorem-1}, with (\ref{theta}) applied for the cases where $n=6,7$ with $k=1$, and $n=10$ with $k=1,2$.
+This completes the proof of Theorem~\ref{thm:main-theorem-3}. \end{proof}